 FIVE: Acid/Base Fluids and Electrolytes Workshop

 This is a hands-on course focused on hands-on learning.
 Participants will go through cases and learn fundamental skills for evaluation and management of acid base disturbances and electrolyte derangements.

 This will be an interactive workshop using multihead microscopes.
-A pathologist will present and discuss cases with attendees.
+Attendees will travel to Arkana Laboratories where pathologists will present and discuss cases.

-This workshop will be led by Shree Sharma of Arkana Laboratories in Little Rock, AR.
+This workshop will be led by Drs.
+Shree Sharma, Chris Larsen, and Alejandro Best, all with Arkana Laboratories in Little Rock, AR.

 Seven: House Staff to Physician Scientist: How Do I Get There From Here?*

 *Will be offered only on Friday

 This is a hands-on course designed to encourage residents and fellows to understand the pathway to a successful career as a physician scientist.
 Attendees will learn and practice strategies to identify mentors, improve the mentoring relationship and select and initiate research projects.
 They will learn how to migrate through various milestones including NIH mechanisms such as T32 training fellowships, F31 and F32 fellowships and mentored training awards including K08, K23 and VA Career Development Awards.
 We will also review the importance of the Aims page and break up in small groups to critically review in a group setting.
 Additional components of the workshop will help trainees understand how to maximize their chances of receiving internal grants and grants from specialty societies.
 At the end of the workshop, the attendees should have a strong understanding of the career development pathway from House Staff to Early Career Scientist and a strategy for navigating it.